 Creating a Spore Print

-Spore prints are an exciting, engaging experiment that gives you a quick reward, allowing you to:
+Spore prints are an exciting, engaging experiment that gives you a quick reward!
+These spore prints will allow you to

 - Grow many mushrooms from the spores of just one mushroom